Regional Science and Urban Economics

 Regional Science and Urban Economics is a bimonthly peer-reviewed academic journal covering urban economics and microeconomics in regards to regional phenomena.
 It was established in 1971 as Regional and Urban Economics, obtaining its current name in 1975.
-It is published by Elsevier and the editors-in-chief are Dan McMillen (University of Illinois at Urbana–Champaign), Yves Zenou (Stockholm University), and Giovanni Peri (University of California, Davis).
-According to the Journal Citation Reports, the journal has a 2014 impact factor of 1.006.
+It is published by Elsevier and the editors-in-chief are Gabrield Ahlfeldt (London School of Economics and Political Science), and Laurent Gobillon (Paris School of Economics).
+According to Elsevier, the journal has a 2022 impact factor of 3.1.